 - Make yourself comfortable, preferably lying down on a mat or bed.
 Place one hand on your stomach and the other on your chest.

-- Start by taking a deep breath in through your nose , expanding your abdomen, then exhale slowly through your mouth.
+- Begin by taking a deep breath in through your nose, expanding your abdomen, and then slowly exhale through your mouth.
 Repeat this cycle several times to relax.

-To go further, try specific techniques like pranayama or holotropic breathing.
-You can also follow online videos guided by experts to help you structure your sessions.
+To go further, try specific techniques like pranayama or holotropic breathwork.
+You can also follow expert-led online videos to help structure your sessions.

 Finally, practice regularly to feel all the benefits: reduce stress, improve your concentration and strengthen your immune system.